robertobalestri/SEMAMORPH_Semantic_and_Morphological_Cataloging_of_TV_Series/README.md

 Run main.py to make all happens.

-When ready, to visualize, run "uvicorn src.api.main:app --reload"
+When ready, to visualize, run "uvicorn src.api.api_main:app --reload"

 from the cmd prompt goes to the frontend folder and run "npm run dev"